irismdza/redit/README.md

 * Used Node Package Manager and Yarn for development

 ## Functionality
-* Imports mock data from a JSON file in sidebar menu
+* Imports mock data from a JSON file to populate in sidebar menu
-* Displays posts in a list
+* Displays posts data in a list
-* Allows uses to 'upvote' posts
+* Allows users to 'upvote' posts
 * Sorts posts by 'Newest' and 'Most Popular'